Monthly Archives: December 2015

 (Crown Princess Sofia, c.
 1870)

-In 1859, Sofia and Oscar became the Crown Prince and Crown Princess following her father-in-law’s death.
+In 1859, Sofia and Oscar became the Crown Prince and Crown Princess as Oscar was the heir of his elder brother King Carl XV who had no living male heirs.
 They lived at the Hereditary Prince’s Palace (Arvfurstens palats) in Stockholm and would remain there until Oscar’s accession.
-They also purchased, in 1864, a farm in Helsingborg where they built a small palace called Sofiero.
-The palace was later enlarged after Oscar’s accession and would become a favorite summer residence of the family.
+In 1864, they purchased a farm in Helsingborg where they built a small palace called Sofiero.
+The palace was later enlarged after Oscar’s accession and became a favorite summer residence of the family.
 In 1905, Sofiero was given to Oscar’s grandson, the future King Gustaf VI Adolf, as a wedding present.

-Following the death of King Carl XV on September 18, 1872, Sofia and Oscar became King and Queen of Sweden and Norway.
-They were crowned in Stockholm on May 12, 1873, and in Trondheim (Norway) on June 18, 1873.
+Following the death of King Carl XV of Sweden and Norway on September 18, 1872, Sofia and Oscar became King and Queen of Sweden and Norway.
+They were crowned in Stockholm, Sweden on May 12, 1873, and in Trondheim, Norway on June 18, 1873.
 Sofia embraced her role as Queen of both countries and was seen as an insightful advisor to her husband, who was not initially very popular.
-She often spent her summers in Norway, where she was well-loved by the Norwegian people, and admired for her simple lifestyle.
+She often spent her summers in Norway, where she was well-loved by the Norwegian people and admired for her simple lifestyle.

 In 1905, she ceased to be Queen of Norway following the dissolution of the union between the two countries.
 The situation had taken its toll on her husband, and his health soon began to decline.